chrissimpkins/six-four/README.md

 ```

 ### base64 Encoding --> &lt;img&gt; Tag in HTML or Markdown file
-Insert the tag `{{64}}` at the site in your Markdown or HTML file where you want to include the base64 encoded image tag:
+Insert the tag `{{64}}` at the site in your Markdown or HTML file where you want to embed the base64 encoded image tag:

 ``` html
 <!DOCTYPE html>